 Understanding dishwasher repair costs

 Repair cost tracks with which part failed.
 Clearing a clogged filter or reseating a drain hose is the cheap end.
 A new control board or a wash motor sits at the top, since those parts cost more and take longer to install.
 The brand matters too.
 Bosch and high-end European boards run higher than a Whirlpool or Kenmore pump.
 Labor reflects how deep the part is buried.
 A drain pump you reach from the front is quicker than a sump or motor that means pulling the unit.
-We use the manufacturer part for the latch switches, control boards, and pumps where fit matters, and we quote it before we start.
+The technician uses the manufacturer part for the latch switches, control boards, and pumps where fit matters, and quotes it before any work starts.

 A dishwasher is often worth fixing instead of replacing.
 A pump, valve, or heating element swap costs a fraction of a new unit plus install, and it buys you several more years.
 Replacement makes more sense when the tub is cracked or the control board fails on a unit that’s already a decade old and scaled out.
-We’ll tell you straight which way the math leans.
-On the next service call, we descale the spray arms and element while we’re in there, so hard water doesn’t bring you the same problem in six months.
+A good technician will tell you straight which way the math leans.
+On the next service call, the technician descales the spray arms and element while there, so hard water doesn’t bring you the same problem in six months.

 Leaking, not cleaning, or won’t start?
-We can help today
+Here’s what to do

 A leaking, dead, or dirty-dishes dishwasher won’t fix itself, and the wait makes some failures worse.
 A slow leak rots the cabinet floor and subfloor.
 A drain clog left alone can burn out the pump motor.
 Get it looked at while it’s still a small part swap.
-Our techs cover the whole county, from coastal Carlsbad and Del Mar to inland Chula Vista, El Cajon, and Escondido, and we run a test cycle on every unit before we call it fixed.
+Technicians in our network cover the whole county, from coastal Carlsbad and Del Mar to inland Chula Vista, El Cajon, and Escondido, and the technician runs a test cycle on every unit before calling it fixed.

-If water is actively pooling or the dishwasher tripped a breaker, that’s an emergency appliance repair and we’ll get out fast.
-Shut the unit’s water valve under the sink and kill the breaker until we arrive.
-We’ll trace the leak to the gasket, the pump seal, or the tub, fix the actual source, and make sure the panel and cycle both run clean before we leave.
+If water is actively pooling or the dishwasher tripped a breaker, that’s an emergency appliance repair situation, and active-leak calls are flagged priority at intake.
+Shut the unit’s water valve under the sink and kill the breaker until the technician arrives.
+The technician traces the leak to the gasket, the pump seal, or the tub, fixes the actual source, and makes sure the panel and cycle both run clean before leaving.

 When to call us

 Some fixes are fine to try yourself.
 Cleaning the filter, clearing the spray arm holes, and checking the drain hose are all homeowner jobs.
 Call us when the failure is electrical or mechanical.
 A control board that won’t power on, a pump that hums but won’t drain, a heating element that won’t heat, or a leak you can’t trace all need a meter and the right part.
 Pulling a control board or wiring a new pump wrong can short the unit or void the warranty.
-We handle those with the correct parts and testing.
-Call us at (858) 988-7787 for a same-day estimate.
+The technician handles those with the correct parts and testing.
+Call us at (858) 988-7787 to get matched with a technician.